 Seed & Ginger Moringa Energy Balls (Nut Free Recipe)

 1 heaped tablespoon moringa leaf powder

-150g (1 cup) mixed seeds (pumpkin seed, sunflower seed, hemp seed and flax seed)
+150g (1 cup) mixed seeds (pumpkin seed, sunflower seed, and flax seed)

 1 heaped teaspoon cinnamon powder

 ½ teaspoon freshly grated ginger

 Grind seeds along with the moringa powder and cinnamon in a food processor until you get a coarse meal.

 Add the raisins and vanilla extract and the process until everything clumps together.